-- 1. Quality teaching matters.
+1. Quality teaching matters.
 Classroom teaching must greatly influence homework.
-Homework is connected to what happens in the classroom. - 2.
-Skills require practice.
-Teachers know that certain skills require practice to perfect, and often homework is used for practice. - 3.
-Time on task matters.
+Homework is connected to what happens in the classroom.

+2. Skills require practice.
+Teachers know that certain skills require practice to perfect, and often homework is used for practice.

+3. Amount of time spent on task matters.
 More time on task helps learning and homework is one way to gain more time for students to learn.
-Also, some students need more time to process and internalise information. - 4.
-Task is as important as Time.
-The quality of the homework task is as important as the amount of time required. - 5.
-Learning is individual.
-Therefore, the optimum amount of homework will differ for some students. - 6.
-Students who have a feeling of competence about learning are more likely to do homework.
-Therefore, students who have an academic history of doing poorly on homework assignments need tasks at which they can be successful. - 7.
-Well designed homework that students complete successfully can reinforce classroom learning.
+Also, some students need more time to process and internalise information.

+4. The task is as important as the Time.
+The quality of the homework task is as important as the amount of time required.

+5. Learning is individual.
+Therefore, the optimum amount of homework will differ for some students.

+6. Students who have a feeling of competence about learning are more likely to do homework.
+Therefore, students who have an academic history of not achieving on homework assignments need to be assigned tasks at which they can be successful.

+7. Well designed homework that students complete successfully can reinforce classroom learning.

-In the event of a student encountering a difficulty with a homework it is important that the student produces work to show that they have made a meaningful attempt at the homework.
+In the event of a student encountering a difficulty with a homework task, it is important that the student produces work to show that they have made a meaningful attempt at the homework.